tdooner/clientcomm/README.md

 ### Setting up dependencies and default settings
 `git clone` the repository and then `cd` into it. `npm install` all dependencies.
 Start with `npm start`.
 This will run `nodemon` which will listen for changes everywhere but ignore `node_modules` folder.
 Make sure you have PostgreSQL up and running.
 Don't have PostgresSQL?
 Postgres.app is a great solution for Macs.
 Check it out [here](http://postgresapp.com/).

 While in the root directory of this repo, run `touch credentials.js`.
+For reference, you can also use the `exampleCredentials.js` as a guide for filling out your own `credentials.js` file.
+Note the need for two Twilio numbers - one for testing and the other for "production."
+Also note that, in the future, Twilio numbers will be provisioned on an organization-by-organization basis.
 Your credentials should resemble the below example:

 ```
 module.exports = {